 Creamy Roasted Red Pepper Hummus Ingredients

-Ground cumin is a spice that’s common in Middle Eastern dishes.
-It’s added here for warmth and extra flavor.
+- Cumin.
+Ground cumin is a spice that's common in Middle Eastern dishes.
+It's added here for warmth and extra flavor.

-As the name suggests, it adds a smoky, umami flavor to the hummus.
+- Smoked paprika.
+It adds a smoky, umami flavor to the hummus.
 This also helps to bring out the slight smokiness in the roasted red peppers.

+- Roasted red peppers.
 I love the addition of the roasted red peppers for both the color and the sweet/smoky flavor they give.
 To make this recipe even easier, you can use store-bought roasted red peppers from a jar.

 How to Make This Creamy Hummus Recipe

 In hummus, the chickpeas themselves don't really have much flavor.
 The chickpeas provide the texture while the other ingredients provide the layers of flavor.

 First, add the tahini and lemon juice to a food processor for about 30 seconds.
 Scrape down the sides and process again for another 30 seconds until those two ingredients are well-incorporated.

 After that, you'll see that it has a whipped texture and is lighter in color.